-Historical photos help personalize your brand and tell your story.
-Boston University waited until a particularly hot and humid summer day to share a photo of winter.
+For example, Boston University waited until a particularly hot and humid summer day to share a photo of winter.
 The throwback invited an element of humor.

-What is a “Latergram”?
+What is a latergram?

-Throwbacks relate to the distant past (several months to several years), and are usually content you find from the analog era, a latergram is an Instagram photo posted a few days to a few weeks after it is taken.
+Throwbacks relate to the distant past (several months to several years) and are usually content you find from the analog era, but a latergram is an Instagram photo posted a few days to a few weeks after it is taken.

 If you’re an author, a latergram could be as simple as a photo with a caption that says something like, “My book signing last week was a lot of fun.
 Here’s a #latergram of me and Susan, a who is a superfan of the series.”

-Share quotes as images
+2. Share quotes as images